neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

-We are pleased to announce support for LLMs, starting with MPT-7B.
+We are pleased to announce DeepSparse support for LLMs, starting with MPT-7B.

 ### Try It Now